 Keep a calendar

-Chances are, when you start college, your schedule is going to be a lot different than it was in high school.
-Most high school students go to school during the morning and early afternoon, go to club meetings or sports practices after class, go home, do homework, maybe go to a job in the evenings, and do the same thing all over again the next day.
+When you start college, chances are your schedule is going to be a lot different than it was in high school.
+Most high school students go to school during the morning and early afternoon, go to club meetings or sports practices after class, go home, do homework, maybe go to a job in the evenings, and do the same thing again the next day.
 In college, things usually aren’t as structured.
 You may have class for a couple hours, then have some time off to do homework, work at a part-time job, or do nothing at all.
 This drastic change is why it becomes so important in college to keep track of everything you do—and to actually write things down.
 Whether you use the calendar on your phone, buy a fancy planner, or keep a calendar on your desk, keeping track of classes, clubs, meetings, and social engagements is much easier if everything is in one place.